Statistical studies on Charitable Giving / Check out Malachi 3: 8-12 – subsection titled “Do Not Rob God”.

 I have enclosed two George Barna studies on charitable giving.
 In addition I will note that in AFA’s “The Stand” – Dec24 issue , page #7 under “Church giving on decline”, a study by Infinity Concepts and Grey Matter Research concludes:

 - A mere 10% of evangelicals tithe / “Of those who give, … the average donation to the church was just 2.8% of their income.” / Concluding sentence: “Perhaps the giving issue is like the canary in the coal mine.
-It’s a warming of greater problems inside the evangelical church.”
+It’s a warning of greater problems inside the evangelical church.”

 - And within the first Barna study below, you will see that the study found that less than half of Christians can decisively say what the tithe is.